HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 Most modern radios can automatically set the correct offset based on the frequency you input, but it's always good to double-check.
 When in doubt, consult a local repeater directory or ask a fellow ham in your area.

 Pro Tip: You can use a VHF/UHF transceiver's "reverse" function to *listen on a repeater's input frequency*.
-This helps you determine if you can hear a station directly without going through the repeater—useful for checking signal quality or troubleshooting.
+This helps you determine if you can hear a station directly without going through the repeater — useful for checking signal quality or troubleshooting.

 #### Accessing Repeaters